Alaaf and Helau!

 One of the most important traditions celebrated by German clubs in America is our 5th season – an extended holiday that spans Nov.
 11 through Ash Wednesday, known as Karneval.
 This month’s-long affair is all about fun, fantasy, a love for life, and a willingness to let loose!
 A series of events is planned throughout the season to honor hilarious, centuries-old traditions – and we have new royalty, themes, costumes, performances and members to celebrate every year!

 In San Diego, there are multiple events that are part of Karneval Season.
 There is a Crowning event that is only open to Karneval members to announce a new season of Royalty, which always takes on Nov.
-11. A public event typically occurs the following weekend, and that includes performances by the Prinzengarde (adult dance group) and Kindergarde (kids dance group).
+11. A public event typically occurs the following weekend, and that includes performances by the Prinzengarde (adult dance group) and Kindertanzgruppe (kids dance group).
 In January, Karneval members head to Las Vegas for the annual meeting of the German American Mardi Gras Association where they perform skits, dances and hang out with hundreds of their closest friends from clubs, nationwide.
 Later in January, the Club hosts a second public party or Home Event.
-Finally, the evening before Ash Wednesday, they “bury” the Prinz in a private ceremony and rest until the next year.
+Finally, the evening before Ash Wednesday, they “bury” the Prinz in a private ceremony and rest until the next season.

 Karneval History, The Bar Version